 What is a home care agency?

 Home care agencies arrange to have personal care assistants come into your home to help with your care needs.
 They have dominated the field for years but as the care sector continues to grow the options for home care have widened.

 These home care agencies employ carers who are sent out to their clients to help with their home care, as and when they are requested to do so.
-The clients pay the home care agency who will then pay their carers, in accordance with their contracts.
+The clients pay the home care agency who will then pay their private carers, in accordance with their contracts.

 How do home care agencies near me help?

 Home care agencies help people who need care by providing them with various carers from live-in carers to companionship carers.

 There are a variety of roles and tasks that carers, who are employed by the agencies, can carry out for their clients, including personal care such as washing and dressing, medical administration, and social care such as popping in for a chat or taking you out of the home to visit people or places.